 Our Tips To Improve Your English With Native Speakers

 It is true that speaking with English or American natives seems to be the most immersive way to improve in the mother tongue of Shakespeare.
 An you could do that in a few different ways:

 - In your home country with English speaking students, there to study abroad.

 - In your home country by meeting English speaking expats.

 - Abroad by staying with an English speaking family.

 If you living in a big city it is very likely that the local universities will be welcoming foreign students and if you live in Europe chances are many of them will come from North America or the UK.
 It will be easy to find someone to be teaching English to you in a casual manner outside the classroom.

 These universities often have an international relations department who should be able to put you in touch with English language learners wanting to improve in your native language while you could learn theirs.

 Again, if you're lucky to live in a big city, expats love to learn more about the local languages and you will be likely to find so meet up events where local and expats mingle and try to improve each other language listening skills.

-However, the immersive method to learn English with natives is to go and meet them in their home countries.
+However, the immersive method to learn English online or in person with natives is to go and meet them in their home countries.
 By staying with a local family, you will be sure that your level of English will improve drastically.